lornevgreen/CloudBank-V2/README.md

 }
 ```

-Message sent sender if the payment was sent successfully.
+Message sent to the sender if the payment was sent successfully.
 Note that an array of CloudCoins may be attached assuming there is change due to the sender.

 ```http
 {